 The Making of the Modern Mind

-Welcome to these online materials for the Jan 2013 course: The Making of the Modern Mind (IDIV 240, Manchester College).
+Welcome to these online materials for the Jan 2015 course: The Making of the Modern Mind (IDIV 240, Manchester University).
 This course satisfies the 3-GC (Global Connections) requirement for the Core program.

-We will meet as a class on campus for a few days before departing from Fort Wayne on Tuesday, January 8, for London and then Paris, spending a week in each city.
+We will meet as a class on campus on January 5 (Monday) before departing the next day from Fort Wayne on Tuesday, January 6, for London and then Paris, spending a week in each city.
 Travel from London to Paris will be on the high-speed Eurostar train that travels under the English Channel.

 There will be plenty of time for sight-seeing — and our onsite activities for the class will take us into various corners of each city, as well as art galleries (such as the National Gallery and the Tate Modern in London; the Louvre and the Musée d’Orsay in Paris) and various museums of science and natural history.
 Interested students may want to take in a musical or other theatre production in London’s famous West End.